isaactps/Flask-Web-API-with-pycreate2/README.md

 Use
 -------------

-Refer to the python script in examples folder <https://github.com/isaactps/flask_pycreate2/tree/master/examples> to learn about initializing the UDP connections between the flask-based Web API Server and each mBot Ranger robot as well as the API commands to control these mBot Ranger robots
+Refer to the python script in <https://github.com/isaactps/flask_pycreate2/tree/master/examples> to learn about initializing the UDP connections between the flask-based Web API Server and each mBot Ranger robot as well as the API commands to control these mBot Ranger robots